aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 * `resource_group_id` - (Optional, ForceNew, Available in 1.103.2+) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `deletion_protection` - (Optional, Available in 1.103.2+)  Whether to enable cluster deletion protection.
 * `force_update` - (Optional, ForceNew, Available in 1.113.0+) Default false, when you want to change `vpc_id`, you have to set this field to true, then the cluster will be recreated.
+* `tags` - (Optional, Available in 1.97.0+) Default nil, A map of tags assigned to the kubernetes cluster and work node.

 ### Network params